By Alexandra Hill, PT, DPT, WCS, CLT

 This was a reminder that we, as a profession and specialty, need to continue improving our brand and presence with other healthcare providers.
 Women’s health PTs have a unique skill set that still can be used more widely.
 The next time you have a chance to educate healthcare providers about what we do–whether it be an in-service, a lecture or workshop, or an elevator pitch–grab it, especially during National Physical Therapy Month, which runs through October 31!

-AUTHOR: Alexandra Hill, PT, DPT, Board-Certified Women's Health Clinical Specialist, CLT, is a board-certified women’s health physical therapist at Duke Medicine, Department of Physical & Occupational Therapy, in the Brier Creek Clinic.
+AUTHOR: Alexandra Hill, PT, DPT, WCS, CLT, is a board-certified women’s health physical therapist at Duke Medicine, Department of Physical & Occupational Therapy, in the Brier Creek Clinic.
 She is incoming SOWH director of financial development in February 2017.